DevPronob/assignment-3/README.md

 + Bcrypt (For hassing password)

 ## Features Implemented
-1.Authentication and Authorization:JWT-based authentication middleware.
++ Authentication and Authorization:JWT-based authentication middleware.
-2.CURD Operations for User Management,Car Management,Booking Management.
++ CURD Operations for User Management,Car Management,Booking Management.
-3.Error Handling for Global error handling with custom error response middleware to catch and handle errors.
++ Error Handling for Global error handling with custom error response middleware to catch and handle errors.
-3.Zod Validation for Data Validation.
++ Zod Validation for Data Validation.

 ## how to run the application locally

 Firstly you have first to clone your repo git clone https://github.com/DevPronob/assignment-3.git

-then when the repository has been cloned <br/>
++ then when the repository has been cloned <br/>
-cd assignment-3
++ cd assignment-3

 and then open the vs code with this file.then you have to see where .env(prossess.env.--) is used . create a .env file in the root. then go to  mongodb site. <br/>